-UPDATE OCTOBER 12: The S.B.A. have released a further simplified loan forgiveness form for loans of $50,000 or less.
+UPDATE OCTOBER 12: The SBA have released a further, simplified form (Form 3508S) for loans of $50,000 or less.
 Businesses can access the form here.
+The official announcement—with instructions on completing the form—can be found here.
+The actual text of the new interim ruling is here.

 UPDATE June 05: This article has been updated to include changes in the loan forgiveness process specified in the Paycheck Protection Program Flexibility Act.